Why Does My Car Sound Like A Lawn Mower?

 What is an Engine Misfire?

-If these potential causes are not identified and addressed properly, they could lead to further damage in other parts of the engine such as valve damage or even complete cylinder failure.
+If these causes are not identified and addressed properly, they could lead to more damage in other engine parts like valves or complete cylinder failure.
+The best way to fix an engine misfire is to have a professional mechanic diagnose and determine the cause.

 Your Tires are Worn Out